-Whitesmoke is a complete grammar-checking tool that integrates with Microsoft Word and Microsoft Outlook to make sure your writing is always accurate.
+Whitesmoke is a complete grammar-checking tool that can be used with Microsoft Word and Microsoft Outlook to make sure your writing is always accurate.

-Whitesmoke is a pretty nifty app.
-It identifies any stylistic errors so you can improve your tense usage, and their language database is constantly updated so your writing always moves with the times.
-It also comes with a plagiarism checker, and can translate into over 50 languages.
+Whitesmoke is a pretty useful app.
+It identifies any stylistic errors so you can improve your tense usage, and its language database is constantly updated so your writing always moves with the times.
+It also comes with a plagiarism checker and can translate into over 50 languages.

-At just US$9.95/month for web operation, and US$14.95/month for the premium software, Whitesmoke is a bargain.
+At just US$8.33/month for web operation, and US$13.33/month for the premium software, Whitesmoke is a bargain.

-Pros: Checks grammar in real-time, highlights errors clearly so you can see exactly where they are, has an Android keyboard integration so you can avoid typos on your phone, is an affordable option for students
+Pros: Checks grammar in real-time, highlights errors clearly so you can see exactly where they are, has Android keyboard integration so you can avoid typos on your phone, is an affordable option for students.

 Cons: Not 100% accurate, it does miss some mistakes.